 Since Christmas 2022, the Research Centre for European Philological Tradition (RECEPTIO) has faced a malicious and aggressive social media campaign.
 This campaign originated from the center's founder's revelation regarding a profit-driven network of individuals involved in the trade of medieval manuscripts.
 As a result of these disclosures, the publishing house experienced a series of cyberattacks and physical assaults spanning seven months.
 Consequently, it became necessary to change the center's web presence and physical location.

 The Research Centre for European Philological Tradition has been actively involved in the digital reconstruction of fragmented manuscripts, with a particular focus on Books of Hours.
 The majority of our publications in 2022 and 2023 have revolved around these significant efforts.
 The publishing house has since been dissolved and has been taken over by the French Organization for the Protection of Medieval Manuscripts (OProM).
 OProM, too, has faced threats and has taken measures to report its primary aggressors.
 Publications, including the TCLA Journal, are now managed and published by the Bibliothèque de l'OProM.

 Our Journal’s title has been chosen to recall, a little nostalgically, Teoria e Critica / Theory and Criticism, an academic journal co-founded by Luciano Rossi in 1972.

 The journal uses double-blind review, which means that both the reviewer and author identities are concealed from the reviewers, and vice versa, throughout the review process.

 The reviewers are independent of the authors, i.e. not affiliated with the same institution.

-At this link, the official presentation of our journal at the Accademia Urbana della Arti in Rome:
+Videos of the official presentation of our journal at the Accademia Urbana della Arti in Rome

 Work with us